michaelmosmann/silk/help/comparison.md

 # Comparison

 <abstract>
 In the below tables the features of 4 different frameworks are compared with each other.
-The features are judged by their influence of the application and development process as seen by the author of Silk.
+The features are judged by their influence of the application design and development process as seen by the author of Silk.
 A good influence is indicated green, a fair one yellow and a bad one red.
 Neutral information is kept gray.
+Concepts or techniques that are considered <span class="harmful">harmful</span> have dark red text as well.
 </abstract>

 ## Library